thirtythreeforty/neolink/README.md

 ## Additional Commands

-Recent development in Neolink has enabled additional command line tools for controling the camera.
+Neolink also has some additional command line tools for controlling the camera.
 They are all used through neolink subcommands like this:

 ```bash